This article has links to products and services we love, which we may make commission from.

 This isn’t the only Mull hike in the area.

-If you have more time you can do the Waterfall Trail in the park or Coastal Trail to Tobermory.
+If you have more time, you can go to the waterfall trail in the park or the coastal trail to Tobermory.

-There is free parking and a BBQ area which is also free for visitors to use.
+There is free parking and a BBQ area, which visitors can also use.

-Back on the road driving from Aros Park to Craignure, look out for light aircraft soaring above.
+Back on the road driving from Aros Park to Craignure, look for light aircraft soaring above.

 13. Cakes at Arlene’s in Craignure

-Well, that member of staff must have been on their day off, twice, because the staff member who served us both days was bubbly and welcoming.
+Well, that staff member must have been on their day off because the staff member who served us both days was bubbly and welcoming.

-During our first visit, we bought two hot drinks, a breakfast roll and two cakes (£11.30) and ate them by the port watching the huge CalMac ferry beasts come in.
+During our first visit, we bought two hot drinks, a breakfast roll, and two cakes and ate them at the port while watching the giant CalMac ferry beasts come in.

 On our way out of Mull, we got sandwiches and Isle of Mull Ice Cream from Arlene’s.